helmerj/refinerycms-newsletters/readme.md

 This will create all the necessary tables and initial refinerycms pages in English and German.

-Edit the

-    Rails.root/vendor/engines/newsletter/app/mailers/newsletter_subscription_mailer.rb

-and edit the string replacement call for transforming relative image path to remote http calls to link to your server

-    gsub('src="/system/images','src="http://SERVER.YOUR.DOMAIN/system/images')}

-(Will move that one to Settings)

-Edit the

-    Rails.root/vendor/engines/newsletter/app/views/admin/newsletters/_form.html.haml

-to change the default email address used when creating a new newsletter.
-(Will move that one to Settings)
+Edit the "Newsletter Return Email Address" in der admin > Settings section to change the default email address which is used to initialize the return email address used in the create newsletter form.

 ## Use